-Section 55a paragraph 3 AMG allows that pharmaceutical companies bear reasonable travel and accommodation costs, as well as participation fees for scientific events related to the participants' profession.
+Section 55a paragraph 3 AMG allows pharmaceutical companies to bear reasonable travel and accommodation costs, as well as participation fees for scientific events related to the participants' profession.
 These costs can only be paid for the respective persons entitled to prescribe or supply medicinal products (i.e. for speakers and attendees), but not for an accompanying person.